 Will the site be responsive?
 Will it work on mobile devices and tablets?

 Over 50% of all websites are now viewed on mobile devices.
-Your website should be built mobile ready.
+Your website should be built on mobile-ready.
 These days, that means that the site is “responsive.”
-In other words — the site design changes (responds) to the dimensions of the screen on which it is viewed.
+In other words — the site design changes (response) to the dimensions of the screen on which it is viewed.

 What’s the estimated timeline to build this site?